 First LP of new material in eight years is both a sign of the times and a nostalgic trip through the last century.

 50 Years Ago: Bob Dylan Stumbles All Over Messy ‘Self Portrait’

 Was his 10th album a joke?
 A rare misfire?
 A self-indulgent grab bag?
 Yes, and it still is.

-Band's final single arrived three days after the release of last album.
+This final classic-era single arrived three days after the release of the group's last album.